Bariatric Surgery Pre-Op Diet GuideRon Elli, Ph.D.2021-06-25T16:45:13+00:00

 Specific medications to STOP: Coumadin, ANY ANTICOAGULANTS, OR BLOOD THINNERS Plavix, Aspirin, Ibuprofen, Motrin, Advil, Nuprin, Aleve or any other nonsteroidal anti-inflammatory medication. *Remember this also includes baby aspirin and most arthritis medications.
 As these can cause stomach irritation and possible more bleeding postoperatively.

-If there are any medications you need to stay on, talk directly with your nutritionist to get okay from your surgeon.
+If there are any medications you need to stay on, talk directly with our surgeon liaison.

 Discontinue birth control and supplemental hormones (IUD’S & IMPLANTS ARE TOTALLY SAFE and do not need to be removed).